Killing the Nemean Lion: Heracles’ First Labor

 The Nemean lion passed most of its time between Mycenae and Nemea, in and around a mountain named Tretos.
 The mountain divided the valley of Nemea from the valley of Cleonae.
 This made it the perfect setting for the Nemean lion to mature, but also for the making of the myth.

-How Strong was the Nemean Lion ?
+How Strong Was the Nemean Lion?

 The golden fur, in combination with its other assets, resulted in the fact that a demigod had to be called in to get rid of the lion.
 But, what other ‘immortal’ ways could Heracles use to kill this terrible lion?